marcos-sem-s/datacamp-exercises/Introduction do SQL Server/02 - Groups, strings and counting things.md

 WHERE description LIKE '%Weather%';
 ```

-2. We now know where 'Weather' begins in the description column.
+2. We now know where `'Weather'` begins in the description column.
 But where does it end?
-We could manually count the number of characters, but, for longer strings, this is more work, especially when we can also find the length with LEN.
+We could manually count the number of characters, but, for longer strings, this is more work, especially when we can also find the length with `LEN`.

 ``` sql
 SELECT